marianqian/calc_data/README.md

 * Using scatter vs. non-scatter image.
 * Changing the pixel size on the detector.
 (If pixel size was larger, would that increase malignancy score?)
 * Changing preprocess values for the MC-GPU output images.
 (For these experiments, only used default (25th to 100th percentile, masked 400,000, took values greater than 0.7).

-# Other CAD outputs
-ROI
-the other zahara images